Anton Cermak: Aftermath

-Cermak was interred in a mausoleum at the Bohemian National Cemetery in Chicago.
-The mayor’s death was followed by a struggle for succession both to his party chairmanship, and for the mayor's office.
+The mayor's death was followed by a struggle for succession both to his party chairmanship, and for the mayor's office.

-A plaque honoring Cermak still lies at the site of the assassination in Miami’s Bayfront Park.
-It is inscribed with Cermak’s alleged words to Roosevelt after he was shot, “I’m glad it was me instead of you.”
-Following Cermak’s death, 22nd Street—a major east–west artery that traversed Chicago’s West Side, and the close-in suburbs of Cicero and Berwyn, areas with significant Czech populations—was renamed Cermak Road.
-In 1943, a Liberty ship, the SS A. J. Cermak was named in Cermak’s honor.
+A plaque honoring Cermak still lies at the site of the assassination in Miami's Bayfront Park.
+It is inscribed with Cermak's alleged words to Roosevelt after he was shot, "I'm glad it was me instead of you."
+Following Cermak's death, 22nd Street—a major east–west artery that traversed Chicago's West Side, and the close-in suburbs of Cicero and Berwyn, areas with significant Czech populations—was renamed Cermak Road.
+In 1943, a Liberty ship, the SS A. J. Cermak was named in Cermak's honor.
 It was scrapped in 1964.